 The Trick to Capture/Release

-You’ll need to completely camouflage the trap or the fox won’t take the bait (literally and figuratively).
+You’ll also need to completely camouflage the trap or the fox won’t take the bait (literally and figuratively).
 Keep it flush with the ground and in the shade near a spot the fox is known to frequent.

 Check the trap frequently from a safe distance so you won’t give yourself away.
 Once trapped, you can retrieve the cage wearing thick clothes and leather gloves to protect from bites and scratches.
 Remember to be mindful when capturing a female in early spring because she may have helpless young.